dougaparry/dougaparry.github.io/_pages/publications.md

 author_profile: true
 ---

 Most of the articles below are either available *open access* or I have attached a *preprint*.
 If not, send me an email and I will gladly share the manuscript.
-You can also find my articles on <a href="https://scholar.google.co.za/citations?user=EhrDFkYAAAAJ&hl=en" target="_blank">Google Scholar</a> or <a href="https://www.researchgate.net/profile/Douglas_Parry" target="_blank">ResearchGate</a>.
+You can also find my articles on <a href="https://scholar.google.co.za/citations?user=EhrDFkYAAAAJ&hl=en" target="_blank">Google Scholar</a>, <a href="https://www.researchgate.net/profile/Douglas_Parry" target="_blank">ResearchGate</a>, or linked in my <a href="https://dougaparry.com/files/curriculum_vitae.pdf" target = "_blank">CV</a>.

 <script type='text/javascript' src='https://d1bxh8uas1mnw7.cloudfront.net/assets/embed.js'></script>